-Akimiel Emery was born and raised in the city of Dimona in Israel.
+Akimiel Imri was born and raised in the city of Dimona in Israel.
 Prior to reaching 8th grade, he had never been out the city alone and did not speak the local language of Hebrew.
-Living in a closed community, yet not being able to speak Hebrew, Emery says that he felt that he was missing something, that there was more to life than what he already knew.
+Living in a closed community, yet not being able to speak Hebrew, Akimiel says that he felt that he was missing something, that there was more to life than what he already knew.

 “When I started the 8th grade and the offer came through the school to join a youth programme – I jumped at it.
 At the time I had no idea just how much this would influence my life and shape me to become the proud young Hebrew son that I am today.
 And even today I strongly believe it’s one, if not the BEST decisions I have ever made.